brianglass/anastasis/files/syn-sep01.md

 On the same day, Commemoration of the holy Bishop and Martyr Theodore, Bishop of Alexandria.

 **Verses**
-His head by sword struck off, TheÃ³doros
+His head by sword struck off, Theódoros
 Shared in the gifts \[doron\] of God \[theos\], whose name he bore.

 On the same day, Commemoration of the holy Martyr Julian of Galatia.